 - 1 teaspoon vanilla extract

 - In a bowl, sift together cake flour, baking soda, and salt.
-If adding walnuts (or other mix-ins), take a couple spoonfuls of the flour mixture into a separate bowl and toss the walnuts with it.
+If adding mix-ins, take a couple spoonfuls of the flour mixture into a separate bowl and toss the walnuts with it.
 Set aside.